EndPointCorp/end-point-blog/2018/02/21/active-storage.html.md

 2) For now it supports only to amazon, google, azure.

 You can also see the [Active Storage](http://edgeguides.rubyonrails.org/active_storage_overview.html) doc for more details.

+### Conclusion

+For now, Active Storage’s features are very limited as compare with CarrierWave and Paperclip.
+Active Storage will become replacment for the CarrierWave or Paperclip in future.
+Active storage having advantage that it doesn't require any explicit job call when uploading image asynchronously.
+Active Storage supports  mini_magick and imagemagick for image versioning.
+To perform image resizing or versioning still recommend CarrierWave because CarrierWave provide rich set of library.